-Transaction Network Services (TNS), a leading provider of mission-critical infrastructure, connectivity and market data services for the Financial Markets community, has released the findings of a recent Frost & Sullivan Executive Brief, Management of the Modern Trading Ecosystem: Ensuring Financial Markets Continuity in the Midst of Global Volatility.
+Transaction Network Services (TNS), a leading provider of mission-critical infrastructure connectivity and market data feed services for the Financial Markets community, has released the findings of a recent Frost & Sullivan Executive Brief, Management of the Modern Trading Ecosystem: Ensuring Financial Markets Continuity in the Midst of Global Volatility.

 Commissioned by TNS and its partner Equinix, the brief highlights future trends and how access to ultra-low latency and reliable connectivity to global exchanges and trading counterparties impacts trading success.

 Post pandemic global trade is at a crossroad and this analysis considers technology, data proliferation and utilization, geopolitical issues and climate change initiatives that are reshaping the way financial services companies are trading.
 The advantage of an MSP is bringing together numerous community endpoints to address the specific needs of financial market participants and easing their burden with a wide range of solutions including connectivity, colocation services, cloud, market data and VPN.

 “Trading organizations looking to co-locate or expand into new data centers need to seriously consider if they have the skills, understanding, resources and bandwidth themselves,” said Jeff Mezger, TNS’ Vice President of Product Management for Financial Markets.
 “This analysis provides a comprehensive case for the benefits of outsourcing operations to a managed hosting, colocation and connectivity service provider.”

 According to Frost & Sullivan, there are intersecting reasons why the current trading infrastructure and ecosystem are in a constant state of flux, including:

 - Global exchanges increase their points of connectivity (e.g., new participants, counterparties, locations) regularly and this increases market data costs

 - Market data volumes are growing, requiring significantly more bandwidth